Skip to main content

 You’ll need:

-Project Visibility: Public vs Private
+Project visibility: Public vs Private

 • Free users:

-Built with Rocket navigation on homepage
+Built with Rocket

 • Paid users:

-• Before starting a project:
+• Before you start a project:

 • Inside an existing project:

-Let’s build your first project!
+Let’s build your first project

-Choose the creation method that works best for your workflow.
+Choose the method that fits your workflow.

 Method 1: Start from an idea